Scaling GraphLLM with Bilevel-Optimized Sparse Querying: Implementation Details

 \subsection{Hyperparamter settings}

 \textbf{Common Experimental Setup.} To ensure a rigorous and fair evaluation of computational efficiency, all experiments are conducted on a Linux server equipped with a NVIDIA 48GB L40 GPU and an Intel(R) Xeon(R) Platinum 8358 CPU (64 cores).
 Our code is developed based on LLMNodeBed~\cite{wu2025a}.
 Notably, rather than relying on commercial cloud-based APIs (e.g., GPT-4), which are subject to unpredictable network latency and heterogeneous underlying hardware, we employ locally deployed LLMs for all text generation tasks.
-This setup guarantees that the reported speedup gains are solely attributable to the algorithmic improvements of our adaptive sparse querying strategy rather than external infrastructure variances.
-We use the Mistral-7B as the LLM as done in LLMNodeBed.
+This setup ensures that the reported faster runtimes are attributable to the algorithmic improvements of our adaptive sparse querying strategy rather than external infrastructure variances.
+We use Mistral-7B as the default LLM as done in LLMNodeBed; this choice provides a controlled local efficiency setting rather than a restriction of the method itself.
+Additional backbone robustness results are reported in Appendix~\ref{sec:llm-backbone-robustness}.